Transportation Management at UNH

 - Campus Connector: UNH's free, on-campus shuttle system that is open to all in UNH Durham community and runs on compressed natural gas (CNG).

-- Wildcat Transit: UNH's off-campus transit system that is free to UNH ID holders and $1 for general public access.
+- Wildcat Transit: UNH's off-campus transit system that is free to UNH ID holders and $1.50 for general public access.
 Handicap accessible with bike racks for use on all buses, Wildcat Transit connects the UNH community with the Campus Connector shuttle system, with local, state, and region-wide commercial bus service, and with the Dover and Durham Amtrak Downeaster train stations.
 Wildcat Transit also offers a guaranteed ride home program for transit riders during the academic year.
-UNH continues to grow its transit offerings, especially into the densest travel routes and off-campus housing areas used by UNH faculty, staff, and students; the Wildcat Transit Fleet will be expanded by March 2009 to include new and replacement vehicles.
-The service is operated without federal operating assistance.
+UNH continues to grow its transit offerings, especially into the densest travel routes and off-campus housing areas used by UNH faculty, staff, and students

 - In 2008, UNH WildCat Transit won the Federal Transit Administration "Success in Enhancing Ridership Award" in the 50,000 to 200,000 population category.
 Wildcat Transit was recognized for its efforts in getting at least 5% more passengers per year over a two-year period; UNH has used better traveler information, nicer bus shelters (with solar power lighting), a website with regularly updated transit and parking information, and new biodiesel transit buses to increase ridership by 21 percent.